Medically reviewed by Drugs.com. Last updated on Apr 23, 2020.

 - Food challenge testing.
 You eat food suspected of being the allergy-causing agent while being monitored for allergy symptoms.
 Under supervision, you begin with a small amount of the food and gradually increase the amount you consume.

 Avoiding wheat proteins is the best treatment for wheat allergy.
 Because wheat proteins appear in so many prepared foods, read product labels carefully.

-- Antihistamines may reduce signs and symptoms of wheat allergies.
+- Antihistamines may reduce signs and symptoms of minor wheat allergy.
 These drugs can be taken after exposure to wheat to control your reaction and help relieve discomfort.
-Ask your doctor if a prescription or over-the-counter allergy drug is appropriate for you.
+Ask your doctor if a prescription or an over-the-counter allergy drug is appropriate for you.

 Emergency medical care is essential for anyone who has an anaphylactic reaction to wheat, even after receiving an injection of epinephrine.
 Call 911 or your local emergency number as soon as possible.